 Swift packages are bundles of source files, binaries, and resources that you can reuse in your Xcode projects.
-In AppCode, you can work with Xcode projects that use Swift packages and run and debug Swift packages' code and unit tests.
+In AppCode, you can work with Xcode projects that use Swift packages as well as with standalone Swift packages.

 All Swift packages and dependencies are available from the Project tool window:

 After loading a project, AppCode will start syncing its dependencies declared in Package.swift.
 You can manually invoke the synchronization later by selecting from the main menu or from the context menu of the Project tool window:

 General code assistance features (completion, highlighting, and navigation) that you have in a regular Xcode project are available for Swift packages as well.

 Edit the package manifest file

 When editing the Package.swift file in AppCode, you can use the target name and path completion:

 Every time you edit the manifest file, the structure of the Swift Package Manager project changes, and you need to load these changes to AppCode.
 To do this, click in the top-right corner of the editor or press ⇧⌘I:

 AppCode automatically creates run/debug configurations for all products and test targets in the package manifest: